 What Should I Feed My Chinchilla?

-Your chinchilla should be on a diet of Timothy hay and possibly pellets that are specific for chinchillas.
-No rabbit pellets.
-They aren’t the same.
-Timothy hay is high in fiber but low in fat and protein, so they need lots of it to get enough nutrients.
-If this is their diet, they really can’t get fat even if they munch all day.
+Your chinchilla should be on a diet of quality hay (usually Timothy) and pellets that are specific for chinchillas (make sure to only feed them the recommended amount on the packaging!).
+Your pelleted food should also not have little treats in it, like many brands do.
+Make sure you feed just a high quality pellet, that way you can give them the treats yourself (which is way more fun).
+Timothy hay is high in fiber but low in fat and protein, so they need lots of it to get enough nutrients, so you should give them as much as they will eat.
+If you feed them the proper diet, they really can’t get fat even if they munch all day.

 Make Sure Your Chinchilla Exercises

-Your chinchilla should get a lot of exercises.
+Your chinchilla should get a lot of exercise.
 They are active creatures and should scamper and jump around their cage.
-If you have your chinchilla in a smaller enclosure, you may have to let them out to play in your room or another area that is chinchilla safe.
-Plenty of exercises will also help your chinchilla stay at a healthy weight.
+If you have your chinchilla in a smaller enclosure, you have to let them out to play in your room or another area that is chinchilla safe often.
+Plenty of exercise will also help your chinchilla stay at a healthy weight.

-Suppose your chinchilla isn’t active and won’t play.
-You should take your chinchilla to an exotic pet vet specializing in animals like the chinchilla to find out if something is wrong.
+If your chinchilla isn’t active and won’t play, you should take your chinchilla to an exotic pet vet to find out if something is wrong.

 Chinchillas can experience gastrointestinal stasis or GI stasis.
 This stasis causes the normal digestive cycle to slow and eventually stop altogether.
 As you probably guessed, this isn’t a good thing.
 This disorder can happen with a poor diet.
 Your chinchilla needs their Timothy hay or other good hay or grass as their main diet, which gives them the fiber they need to keep the digestive cycle going.

 This issue happens because of a poor diet, which can result in temporary weight and size gain.